-Amanda K. Packel Deputy Director, Rock Center for Corporate Governance at Stanford University
+Amanda K. Packel Managing Director, Rock Center for Corporate Governance at Stanford University

 Co-Director, Stanford Directors’ College

-Packel previously practiced white collar criminal defense and conducted corporate investigations as an associate at Covington & Burling and a senior associate at Orrick.
+Amanda previously practiced white-collar criminal defense and conducted corporate investigations at Covington & Burling and at Orrick.
 Her experience includes defending individuals and companies against SEC enforcement actions and federal criminal investigations in the areas of antitrust, securities fraud, stock options backdating, public corruption, and off-label promotion.
 She has also represented audit committees and conducted internal investigations into allegations including securities fraud, the Bank Bribery Act, and the Foreign Corrupt Practices Act.

-Prior to law school, Packel did empirical research and analysis in the Economic Studies Program at the Brookings Institution.
+Prior to law school, Amanda conducted empirical research in the Economic Studies Program at the Brookings Institution.
 She received her A.B. in Economics, magna cum laude, from Princeton University and a J.D., order of the coif, from the University of California, Berkeley School of Law, where she was an Articles Editor of the California Law Review.
 After graduating from law school, she served as a law clerk to Judge Marsha S. Berzon of the U.S. Court of Appeals for the Ninth Circuit.

 Diversity on Corporate Boards: How Much “Difference” Does Difference Make?, 39 Delaware Journal of Corporate Law 377 (2014) (with Deborah L. Rhode)